 Adding Storage Under the Curved Staircase

 Okay so now that it’s looking pretty darn awesome under those curved stairs, we could finally start organizing the inside and adding some much-needed storage.
-The enclosed area under the stairs is only 58cm wide (22”) and 1,5m long (59″) so we needed to find storage ideas that would be practical and make the most of the space underneath the stairs.
+The enclosed area under the stairs is only 58cm wide (22”) and 1,5m long (59″).
+That’s not a lot of space so we needed to find storage ideas that would be practical and make the most of the space underneath the stairs.
+I considered adding DIY closet shelving but we only had a week to get everything done and beach time was important 😉

-We debated building some storage crates but finally went for those plastic tubs or storage bins on wheels for the following reasons:
+We debated building some storage crates but finally went for those plastic tubs or storage bins on wheels.
+They’re great for the following reasons:

 - Convenient and easy to use – The wheels make it super easy to move the contents